-The following table reflects the beneficial ownership of the Company's Common Stock based upon the 53,672,044 common shares outstanding as of April 5, 2002 by (i) each person known to the Company to be the beneficial owner of more than 5% of the outstanding shares of the Common Stock, (ii) each Director and each of the five Named Executive Officers (as defined under "Executive Compensation - Summary Compensation Table"), and (iii) all Directors and executive officers as a group.
+The following table reflects the beneficial ownership of the Company's Common Stock based upon the 55,433,212 common shares outstanding as of April 4, 2003 by (i) each person known to the Company to be the beneficial owner of more than 5% of the outstanding shares of the Common Stock, (ii) each director, director nominee and each of the five Named Executive Officers (as defined under "Executive Compensation - Summary Compensation Table"), and (iii) all directors, director nominees and executive officers as a group.
 The business address of each individual listed below is: c/o Range Resources Corporation, 777 Main Street, Suite 800, Fort Worth, Texas 76102.
+Unless otherwise indicated, to the Company's knowledge, each stockholder has sole voting and dispositive power with respect to the securities beneficially owned by that stockholder.